berrytechnics/repair-quoter/README.md

 ## Features
 - Automatic email responses with templates.
+- Includes frontend example to use on an existing website.
-- Includes frontend with user management and verification.
+- Includes employee followup tracking with user management.
-- Automatically removes users not verified.
+- Automatically removes users not verified via email.
 - Customizable to suit your brand.
 - Lightweight and can run on anything javascript can run on.